rmera/gomd/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 The author thanks ANID for financial support under Proyecto Fondecyt N. 11160032 and N. 1200200

+_To the long life of the Ven.
+Khenpo Phuntzok Tenzin Rinpoche._